 - Where to find resources for support

-Sometimes genetic tests detect a change in a chromosome, but it’s not clear whether the change will cause any health problems.
+Sometimes genetic tests detect a genetic change, but it’s not clear whether the change will cause any health risks.
 Results like this may be called “variants of uncertain significance” or “results of uncertain clinical significance.”
 Our genetic counselors can talk with you about an uncertain result.
 They can also coordinate genetic testing for other family members if those results might help to clear up the meaning of the uncertain result.